Editor's note: Due to current circumstances, the Formula 1 Canadian Grand Prix 2020 has been postponed indefinitely.

 Crescent Street's Canadian Grand Prix Festival has been around forever, it seems.
 Pit stop challenges, bubbly, scantily clad promotional staff, live shows, DJ sets, live concerts—Crescent Street is a must for Formula One fanatics.
 About 500,000 people show up for the strip's annual F1 Fest during the course of three days.
 Every day of the fest runs from roughly 11 a.m. to 10 p.m.
-2019 is a special year as it marks the 20th anniversary of the Crescent Street Grand Prix Festival (held June 6–8, 2019).
+2020 marks the 21st anniversary of the Crescent Street Grand Prix Festival.

 Promotional staff are typically dressed in slightly more elegant ensembles at this particularly upscale outdoor street event.
 Gawk at luxury cars and linger on the terraces of nearby restaurants such as the excellent Ferreira Café (reservations strongly recommended).

 Organizers say that with as many as 400,000 people walking through the Peel Formula block party, it's best to reserve a terrace spot ahead of time if you want a guaranteed seat in the heart of the action.
 The festivities are located on Peel Street above Ste.
 Catherine Street.
 You can't miss it.

 Weekend de Courses de la Petite Italie

 This Little Italy street fest is a nice pit stop for families and tourists.
 Although it's removed from the downtown hubbub, it's still very much in the spirit of Formula One.
 It's also right near the Jean-Talon Market, a must-see farmers market in Montreal.
 You'll flip over the flavors and selection of foodstuff that, in some cases, you might not have known even existed.
 When it comes to food, Montreal can definitely compete.

 Grand Prix Haunts and Hot Spots